Mental II slot Fire Reels example for demo guide

 Switching decision

-The decision to switch should never be based on a demo win.
-It should be based on rule knowledge, budget comfort, legal eligibility, KYC readiness and preset limits.
-Some players may decide that Mental is more enjoyable as a free visual experience.
-That is a valid outcome.
-The demo route exists to make real-money play optional, not inevitable.
+The Mental II demo-to-cash decision should never be based on a demo win.
+The Mental II demo-to-cash decision should be based on rule knowledge, budget comfort, legal eligibility, KYC readiness and preset limits.
+Some players may decide that Mental II is more enjoyable as a free visual experience.
+Choosing free Mental II demo play is a valid outcome because the demo route exists to make real-money play optional, not inevitable.

 Field notes